Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene

-\textit{Origin of quadruple flat bands}-- In the conventional TBG, the key to rigorously showing the emergence of the two-fold degenerate absolutely-flat bands is that at the magic angles, the zero-energy wave functions at $\textbf{K}/\textbf{K}'$ have a linear-dispersion node at BA/AB stacking (in the Moir\'{e} unit cell).
-Using this wavefunction at $\textbf{K}$, one generates two eigenfunctions with zero energy at any momentum point ~\cite{Ashvin2019}.
-For the magnetic TBG, in the following, we use a similar approach to show the absolute flatness of the four-fold degenerate bands at magic $\alpha$ by identifying the nodes of the wavefunctions at $\textbf{K}$ and extending this function to the entire Moir\'{e} BZ.
+\textit{Origin of quadruple FBs}-- In the conventional TBG, the key to rigorously showing the emergence of the double absolutely FBs is that at the magic angles, the absolute values of the WFs with the zero energy at $\textbf{K}/\textbf{K}'$ have a linear-momentum-dispersion node at BA/AB stacking (Fig.\ref{fig3}(a)).
+Using this WF at $\textbf{K}$, one generates two eigenfunctions with zero energy at any momentum point ~\cite{Ashvin2019}.
+For the magnetic TBG, we can use a similar approach to show the absolute flatness of the quadruple bands at magic $\alpha$ by identifying the nodes of the WFs at $\textbf{K}$ and extending this function to the entire Moir\'{e} BZ.

-To distinguish the quadruple flat bands, consider $\alpha$ slightly away from the magic value (Fig.\ref{fig2}(e)).
-The two lowest bands are labeled by No.1/2 respectively, and the remaining two bands can be generated by chiral symmetry operator $S=\tau_z\sigma_0$.
-In addition, due to $C_2T$ symmetry, the non-degenerate 4-component wave function $\Psi_{\mathbf{k},i}(\mathbf{r})$ can be expressed by a 2-component vector $\psi_{\mathbf{k},i}(\mathbf{r})$ with band index $i=1,2$.
-At the magic $\alpha_M=1.379e^{i\varphi_N}$, the norm $[\psi^{\dagger}_{\mathbf{K},1/2}(\mathbf{r})\psi_{\mathbf{K},1/2}(\mathbf{r})]^{1/2}$ shows that for flat band No.$1$ at $\textbf{K}$, two nodes appear at the AA and BA stacking with a dominant linear real-space dependence (Fig.\ref{fig3}(b)).
-Meanwhile, for flat band No.$2$ at $\textbf{K}$, there is only one node at the AB stacking, and the norm exhibits real-space quadratic dependence near it, implying a second order node (Fig.\ref{fig3}(c)).
+To distinguish the quadruple FBs, consider $\alpha$ slightly away from the magic value (Fig.\ref{fig2}(e)).
+The two lowest bands are labeled by No.1/2, and the remaining two bands can be generated by chiral symmetry operator $S=\tau_z\sigma_0$.
+In addition, due to $C_2T$ symmetry, the non-degenerate 4-component WF $\Psi_{\mathbf{k},i}(\mathbf{r})$ can be expressed by a 2-component vector $\psi_{\mathbf{k},i}(\mathbf{r})$ with band index $i=1,2$.
+At the magic $\alpha_M=1.379e^{i\varphi_N}$, the norm $[\psi^{\dagger}_{\mathbf{K},1/2}(\mathbf{r})\psi_{\mathbf{K},1/2}(\mathbf{r})]^{1/2}$ shows that for FB No.$1$ at $\textbf{K}$, two nodes appear at the AA and BA stacking with a dominant linear real-space dependence (Fig.\ref{fig3}(b)).
+Meanwhile, for FB No.$2$ at $\textbf{K}$, there is only one node at the AB stacking, and the norm exhibits real-space quadratic dependence near it, implying a second order node (Fig.\ref{fig3}(c)).
 These nodal features in sharp contrast to the conventional TBG are the important ingredients for the absolute flatness of the quadruple bands.